TIMEEVENT DESCRIPTIONLOCATION

 4,400,000,000 YBN

-18) Larger molecules like amino acids, phosphates and sugars, the components of
+18) Larger molecules form on Earth, like amino acids, phosphates, and sugars,

 4,395,000,000 YBN